dlab-berkeley/R-Data-Visualization/README.md

 ## Workshop Goals

 In this workshop, we provide an introduction to data visualization in R. First, we'll cover some basics of visualization theory.
-Then, we'll explore how to plot data in R using base R functions as well as `ggplot2`.
+Then, we'll explore how to plot data in R using `ggplot2`.
 We aim to cover the following types of plots:

+* histograms
-* line plots
+* bar charts
-* bar plots
+* box plots
 * scatter plots
-* boxplots
-* heat maps

-We will also explore the basic grammar of graphics, including the aesthetics and geometry layers, adding statistics, transforming scales, and coloring or paneling by groups.
+We will also explore the basic grammar of `ggplot2`, including the aesthetics and geometry layers, adding statistics, transforming scales, and coloring or paneling by groups.
 Throughout the workshop, we'll discuss the plot types best suited for particular types of data.

 Basic familiarity with R *is* assumed.
 If you are not familiar with material in [R Fundamentals](https://github.com/dlab-berkeley/R-Fundamentals), we recommend attending that workshop first.